-For operationalization of the Sub-NFMS, establishment of the recommended bodies and units (as provided under sub-section 2.1.2, sub-section 2.7.1 and Annex-1 of the current report), will be ensured and made functional.
-Most of the recommended bodies are either already notified (but not functional) or exist but their role not yet formally notified.
+For operationalization of the Sub-NFMS, establishment of the recommended bodies and units (a provided under sub-section 2.1.2, sub-section 2.7.1 and Annex-1 of the current report), will be ensured and made functional.
+Most of the recommended bodies are either already notified (but not functional) or exist but their role not yet formally notified and made functional.
 Following actions will be taken to formally establish the Sub-NFMS bodies and implementation of the Sub-NFMS;

-- Develop and implement the Sub-NFMS project for either the provincial ADP or Federal PSD funding. - Develop proposal for formal approval and notification of various bodies, units and offices for adoption of their role as provided under this document. - Preparation of plan of action for implementation of the Sub-NFMS. - Develop proposals for REDD+ projects for donors or government funding. - Regular trainings of the Sub-NFMS teams in SLMS methodologies, conducting of forest inventories, use of OpenForis Collect and Power BI software and use of mobile phone based digital field data collection tools and applications (FAO's mobile Apps).
+- Develop and implement the Sub-NFMS project for either the provincial ADP or Federal PSD funding. - Formally designate the office of CF FP&M Circle as the Provincial REDD+ Management Unit as recommended under the Sub-NFMS document; - Develop proposal for formal approval and notification of various bodies, units and offices for adoption of their role as provided under this document. - Preparation of plan of action for implementation of the Sub-NFMS - Develop proposals for REDD+ projects for donors or government funding. - Regular trainings of the Sub-NFMS teams in SLMS methodologies, conducting of forest inventories, use of OpenForis Collect and Power BI software